 He is most inspired by the sculpture from early civilisations and mediaeval church carvings because of the apparent but illusory simplicity and sometimes serenity of their creations.

 After retirement from a medical career Peter’s pursuit of learning to sculpt took off.
 He began to sculpt stylised figurative pieces while generally ignoring his medical knowledge of the human form.

 He has exhibited sculptures since 2018 including at:

 • the Mall Galleries, London in the Royal Society of British Artists Annual Exhibition 2019

-• Gallery Different, Fitzrovia, London in the 2021 Annual Exhibition of Stonemasonry (the Worshipful Company of Stonemasons).
+• Gallery Different, Fitzrovia, London in the 2021 and 2022 Annual Exhibition of Stonemasonry (the Worshipful Company of Stonemasons).